 GeneCards Summary for PYGL Gene

 PYGL (Phosphorylase, Glycogen, Liver) is a Protein Coding gene.
 Diseases associated with PYGL include glycogen storage disease vi and glycogen storage disease due to liver glycogen phosphorylase deficiency.
-Among its related pathways are Activation of cAMP-Dependent PKA and Activation of cAMP-Dependent PKA.
-GO annotations related to this gene include protein homodimerization activity and pyridoxal phosphate binding.
+Among its related pathways are Glucagon signaling pathway and Translation Insulin regulation of translation.
+GO annotations related to this gene include protein homodimerization activity and drug binding.
 An important paralog of this gene is PYGB.

 UniProtKB/Swiss-Prot for PYGL Gene

 Phosphorylase is an important allosteric enzyme in carbohydrate metabolism.
 Enzymes from different sources differ in their regulatory mechanisms and in their natural substrates.
 However, all known phosphorylases share catalytic and structural properties.